krestfield/docs/certdog/upgrade_the_db.md

 ### Troubleshooting

-If you see an error such as
+If the script does not complete and you see an error such as

 ```
 Database dump failed.
 Exiting.